-20.2 We regret we are not in a position to offer you any assistance in the event of delay at your outward or homeward point of departure.
+20.2 We regret we are not in a position to offer you any assistance in the event of a travel delay at your outward or homeward point of departure.
 Any airline concerned may however provide refreshments etc. We cannot accept liability for any delay which is due to any of the reasons set out in clause 11.2 of these Booking Conditions (which includes the behaviour of any passenger(s) on the flight who, for example, fails to check in or board on time.